jengelhart0/csci3081_flashphoto/doc/iter2_designdocument.md

 > newColor's blue  = 1 - oldColor's blue
 > ```
 > Describe in the form of a tutorial (including code snippets) exactly what changes would need to be made to your program in order to fully integrate this new filter.

+  The `Invert` filter would extend from the `Filter` base class and would require the same steps as any pixel-independent filter already implemented.
+The entirety of the inversion logic would be contained in the implementation of the pure virtual `ModifyPixel()` declared in filter.h.
+The steps are listed below:
+    1. Create invert.h
+      * Include the necessary headers for filters:
+        ~~~~
+        #include "include/pixel_buffer.h"
+        #include "include/filter.h"
+        ~~~~
+      * Declare constructor that takes the canvas as an argument.
+      * No `Invert`-specific data members will be required.
+    2. Create invert.cc
+      * Include invert.h
+      * Define constructor, which simple calls the super constructor for `Filter`.
+      * Implement `ModifyPixel(int x, int y)`.
+Like all other filters, this would be called in each iteration within `ApplyFilter()`, which itself would be the same as all other filters.
+The most notable part of the logic gets the target pixel's current colors and inverts them.
+The following is a way to do so, having obtained a reference to the filter's canvas_ member through `Filter::get_canvas()`:
+       ~~~~
+       ColorData pixel = canvas->get_pixel(x, y);
+       canvas->set_pixel(x, y, (1 - pixel.red()), (1 - pixel.green()), (1 - pixel.blue()), (1 - pixel.alpha()));
+       ~~~~
+    3. Hook the new filter in using filter_manager.cc.
+Most notably, this involves creating an instance of the new filter and    calling `ApplyFilter()` on it.